finos/legend/docs/tutorials/graphql-tutorial.md

 ![new package](../assets/graphql-tutorial/gql-file-generation.png)

-## Unsupported Features
+## Upcoming Features

-The following features are not supported as yet :
+The following features are not supported as yet but will be added soon.
-* Graphql Input Types
+* Querying using input types
+* GraphQL schema generation for input types

+## Known bugs
+* Out of order field arguments - Arguments have to be specified in the same order as in the Pure Query class

 ## Reference